 Then, head over to the Subscribers page under the Grow tab in the ConvertKit navigation.
 Click on any subscriber’s profile page and create a new custom field, which you’ll use to save your subscribers’ survey responses.

 You can name your custom field however you like, but make its name relevant to your survey.
 Using the same travel filmmaker example from above, we’re going to name our custom field “Interests.”

 Also, leave the custom field value blank—your subscribers will help fill that out for you!

-Next, go to the Automation Rule page.
-(You’ll find it under the Automations tab > Rules.)
-Then click the + Add Rule button to create a new link trigger.
+Next, go to Rules under the Automate tab in the navigation.
+Then click the + New rule button to create a new link trigger.

 Use “Clicks a link” as the Trigger, and “Set custom field” as the Action, so that the subscriber will have their survey response saved in a custom field when they click on the link.

 You can set the link trigger’s destination URL as the link to a dedicated landing page, such as a custom thank you page.

 Alternatively, you can use our default “Preferences Confirmed” page: https://app.convertkit.com/preferences-confirmed

 As for setting the custom field, select the custom field that you created in the previous step from the dropdown menu.

 After that, fill out what the custom field value should be when a subscriber clicks on a certain survey response option.
 Following from our travel film-making example, our custom field values could be: